koishi-registry/cyan-koishi-registry-private/README.md

 The above **MUST BE** included in the license of any forks of this project.

-The final explanation belongs to the author of the project.
+The final explanation belongs to the koishi-registry authors.